Written by Terry Smith

-Trail outdoor leisure have brought us this amazing little garden trolley for just under 70 pounds.
+BEAU JARDIN have brought us this amazing little garden trolley for sensible money if you don’t mind buying quality…

 If I was looking for a garden cart that I could take to the beach with me to help transport my cool box from the car, I would choose this one.
 The reason being when compared to all other garden cart models, is the wheels.
-These PU (a type of synthetic leather) wheels are not the largest, but they are much wider than average and have deep treads like mini tractor wheels that make them perfect for negotiating sand, mud, and other terrains that most average garden carts would struggle with.
+These PU (a type of synthetic leather) wheels are not the largest, but they are much wider than average and have deep treads like mini tractor wheels that make them perfect for negotiating sand, mud, and other terrains that most average garden carts would struggle with – 100mm wide and 175mm diameter gives awesome manoeuvrability over uneven and soft ground even with a decent load on.

 However, I have to note that if you are pulling it across sand, the wheels might lock from time to time up due to not having bearings.
 A quick clean out sorts this issue though.